SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

             # for such a simple check.
 This may however break mods that alter
             # world heights and can thus be disabled in those cases.
             inline-block-position-checks=true
+            # Handles structures that are saved to disk.
+Certain structures can take up large amounts
+            # of disk space for very large maps and the data for these structures is only needed while the world
+            # around them is generating.
+Disabling saving of these structures can save disk space and time during
+            # saves if your world is already fully generated.
+            structure-saving {
+                # If enabled, newly discovered structures will be added to this config with a default value.
+                auto-populate=false
+                enabled=false
+                # Per-mod overrides.
+Refer to the minecraft default mod for example.
+                mods {
+                    minecraft {
+                        enabled=true
+                        structures {
+                            mineshaft=false
                         }
+                    }
+                }
+            }
+        }
         # Configuration options related to the Sql service, including connection aliases etc
         sql {
             # Aliases for SQL connections, in the format jdbc:protocol://[username[:password]@]host/database
             aliases {}
+        }
+        tileentity-activation {
+            # If enabled, newly discovered tileentities will be added to this config with default settings.
+            auto-populate=false
+            # Default activation block range used for all tileentities unless overidden.
+            default-block-range=64
+            # Default tick rate used for all tileentities unless overidden.
+            default-tick-rate=1
+            # Per-mod overrides.
+Refer to the minecraft default mod for example.
+            mods {}
         }
         timings {
             enabled=true